lakkatv/lakka-website/content/get/macos/generic/install.md

 ### Determine your USB drive

-First, you need to know wich drive is your USB pen.
+First, you need to know which drive is your USB pen.

 Open a Console and list your current drives and partitions with: